Mario-SO/portfolio-blog/content/Day01.md

 This post was kinda lenghty, next ones won't be like this.
 I will try to make this posts as useful as possible for a newcomer, therefore, they will include new learnings and technical stuff I find cool to share.

-I have some experience coding, but I consider myself quite a junior in Solidity, so if you are in the same situation, welcome and have reading learning with me.
+I have some experience coding, but I consider myself quite a junior in Solidity, so if you are in the same situation, welcome and have fun learning with me.

 Consider giving a follow [@mariodev__](https://twitter.com/mariodev__).
 See you soon mate, and keep hacking!